Canadian Association of Professional Employees: History

+CAPE was formed in 2003, when the members of the Social Science Employees Association and the Canadian Union of Professional and Technical Employees voted in favour of merging to create a new union.

+Bargaining

+CAPE bargains on behalf of the EC and TR groups in the federal government, as well as Library of Parliament employees, Office of the Parliamentary Budget Officer employees, and civilian members of the RCMP.

+In 2026, CAPE’s membership voted to pursue an open bargaining process for both its EC and TR groups – a first for a Canadian federal government union.
+Employer proposals are shared directly with the membership and members can observe the negotiations.

+Activism

+CAPE members and leadership group have been active in promoting social causes.

 In November 2023, national president Camille Awada resigned after it was discovered that thoughts he had posted on social media displayed an anti-Israel bias.

-In January 2024, the association elected Prier as its president.
-He was at the time a federal government employee who worked as an economist with Innovation, Science and Economic Development Canada.

 Along with other unions, CAPE has called for a permanent ceasefire in the Israeli invasion of the Gaza Strip, including the release of both Israeli hostages and Palestinian civilians held by the IDF.

 In June 2025, a complaint was filed with the union alleging that its President Nathan Prier had used language deemed defamatory to other users while posting personal opinions about Israel's policy anonymously on Reddit.
 Prier acknowledged to the National Post that the comments in question were his own and a spokesman for the Centre for Israel and Jewish Affairs argued comments directed to CAPE members might make him unfit to lead the Public Service union.